Indirect object pronouns in Spanish are a little trickier than direct object pronouns.

 The prepositional phrase is used to either to clarify or for emphasis.

-When using le or les the noun they refer to is unclear.
-We don´t know if we are talking about a woman or a man, or one person or more than one.
+When using le or les, the noun they refer to is unclear.
+We don´t know if we are talking about a woman or women, or a man or men.
 Thus, the prepositional phrase is used to clarify.

 - Les mandamos dinero a mis padres. → We send money to my parents.